makersacademy/chitter-challenge/README.md

 3. Connect to the database: `\c chitter`
 4. Create Table: Run the query saved in 01_create_peeps_table.sql

+### SQL INstructions used to create 'chitter_test' database for rspec testing purposes

+1. Connect to psql
+2. Create the database : `CREATE DATABASE chitter_test;`
+3. Connect to the database: `\c chitter`
+4. Create Table: Run the query saved in 01_create_peeps_table.sql

 ### Initial 'peeps' table layout:

  id | peep | peeped_at | peeped_by